-Here is my selection of the best backpacks which I would consider to take on my next pack rafting adventure.
+Here is my selection of the best backpacks which I would consider taking on my next hiking and packrafting adventure.

 Having used the HMG Porter 4400 for the last 3 years on my packrafting trips I was interested to see which alternatives would be available on the market.

-Gernerally speaking I was not able to find any alternative to the HMG Porter 4400 which is that light and feels like a proper backpack when I bought it.
+I could not find an alternative to the HMG Porter 4400 which is that light and feels like a proper backpack when I bought it.